Ait M'Hamed

-The capital of the commune is called "Souk Sebt N'Ait M'hamed" which is only 20 km from the city of Azilal.
-Administratively, the commune depends on the Circle of Azilal; It is divided into 7 "Machiakhat", the number of electoral districts is 23 totaling a number of localities (douars) of 45.
+The capital of the commune is called "Souk Sebt N'Ait M'hamed" which is only 20 km from Azilal.
+There are 23 electoral districts with 45 localities (douars).
 The commune is also the capital of the "caidat" of Ait M'hamed since 1936 and recently headquarter of the Circle.
 It is one of the largest rural communes in the province of Azilal both demographically and territorially.